chrisnoonan98675/site/xl-deploy/how-to/provision-an-environment.markdown

 ## The unique provisioning ID

-To prevent name collisions, a unique provisioning ID is added to most items that are created during provisioning.
+To prevent name collisions, a unique provisioning ID is added to some configuration items (CIs) that are generated from [bound templates](/xl-deploy/how-to/create-a-provisioning-package.html#add-a-template-as-a-bound-template) in the provisioning package.
 This ID is a random string of characters such as `AOAFbrIEq`.
 In the GUI, you can see the ID by clicking **Deployment Properties** and going to the **Provisioning** tab.

-On the package level, you can specify an XL Deploy environment to which the CIs that are created based on bound templates will be added.
-The unique ID will be appended to this environment name; for example, if you specify the environment name *TEST*, XL Deploy will create an environment called *TEST-AOAFbrIEq*.

-The unique ID is also added to the CIs that are created.
-For example, if you create an `aws.ec2.InstanceSpec` provisionable called *apache-spec*, XL Deploy will created a provisioned called *AOAFbrIEq-apache-spec*.
+{% comment %}
 If the cardinality set on the provisionable CI is greater than 1, then XL Deploy will append a number to the name of the provisioneds that are generated.
 For example, if *apache-spec* has a cardinality of 3, then XL Deploy will create provisioneds called *AOAFbrIEq-apache-spec*, *AOAFbrIEq-apache-spec-2*, and *AOAFbrIEq-apache-spec-3*.
+{% endcomment %}